bijoy-99/Data-Analysis/README.md

 # 🛍️ Vrinda Store Data Analysis

-This project provides a comprehensive data analysis of Vrinda Store's 2022 performance using Excel and Python.
-The dataset includes customer orders, demographics, channels, categories, and geographic details, enabling insights into key business metrics and trends.
+This project provides a comprehensive data analysis of Vrinda Store's 2022 performance using Excel.The dataset includes customer orders, demographics, channels, categories, and geographic details, enabling insights into key business metrics and trends.

 ---